 26. Lauren Ruffin is a thought leader, CEO, founder, and board member, focused on sustainable, anti-racist systems and organizations.
 Lauren is a co-founder of Crux, a storytelling studio that collaborates with Black artists in the virtual reality and augmented reality (XR) space, and serves as Co-CEO and Chief External Relations Officer for Fractured Atlas, the largest association of independent artists in the United States.
 Lauren is a board member of Black Girls CODE, Main Street Phoenix Cooperative, and on the advisory boards of ArtUp and Black Girl Ventures.

-27. Chris Lwanga is the Principal Director of Software Partnerships at Google, with over 20 years of experience with the company.
+27. Chris Lwanga is the Principal Director of Software Partnerships at Microsoft, with over 20 years of experience with the company.
 He heads a team that works with over 1200 startups and ISV partners in Cloud and Enterprise markets.
 Chris’ focal point is building globally successful ecosystems and partnerships with startups and emerging markets strategy & business development, specifically in Africa.

 28. Dr. Cynthia Overton is the Director of Tech Workplace Initiatives at the Kapor Center, where she builds community and provides learning opportunities for professionals advancing diversity, equity, and inclusion in the tech industry.
 This includes leading Diversity Advocates, a professional learning community dedicated to creating a diverse and inclusive workforce throughout the tech industry.
 She is the lead on Our Collective, a network of professionals advancing inclusion for Black and Latinx talent in tech through employee resource groups.